 Carvana, an online-only used car dealer, developed a real-world solution for delivering vehicles purchased online to customers.
 Coin-operated car vending machines.
-The eye-catching glass towers hold upwards of 20 cars and stores sold vehicles ready for pick-up – no dealership required.
+The eye-catching glass towers hold upwards of 20 cars and stores sold vehicles ready for pick-up at select Carvana locations – no dealership required.

 So far, Carvana erected coin-operated car vending machines in Atlanta, Nashville, Austin and Houston.
 Consumers who live 100-miles outside those metro areas can pick up their car from the vending machines, instead of having it delivered to their home.
 Carvana even subsidizes up to $200 of the travel costs for buyers who pick up their new car in-person.

 Since the actual purchase takes place online, customers only need to enter their name at the kiosk and insert a special Carvana-branded coin, much like an arcade token.
 Hydraulic lifts spring to life and lower down the vehicle.

 “People responded so positively to our [first car vending machine] that we knew we had to bring the experience to additional markets.” said Ernie Garcia, founder and CEO of Carvana.
 “We’re incredibly excited to show just how fun and stress-free buying a car can be with Carvana.”